 Double Fantasy by John Lennon and Yoko Ono (1980)

 This album released by John Lennon and Yoko Ono was at first poorly received.
 Many critics were disappointed in the specificity of lyrical content, as many of the songs were focused on John and Yoko’s marriage, and they argued that this made for a “lousy record.”
+Not to mention the sour taste that fans had for Yoko, feeling like she was a large part of breaking up the Beatles.
 However, following Lennon’s murder just a mere three weeks after its release, the album gained more recognition and praise from critics and fans alike and went on to win Album of the Year.

 1980 Honorable Mention: Back in Black by AC/DC